erikmohlin1998/Vine-Copula-Scenario-Generation/README.md

 ![uniform data plot](output/PIT_data_plot.png)

-This nex picture shows the same, however for Monte Carlo simulated uniform data from the fitted vine copula.
+This next picture shows the same, however for Monte Carlo simulated uniform data from the fitted vine copula.

 ![vine sim plot](output/vine_cop_simulation.png)

-This final graph is a simple illustration of the vine structure four the four stocks.
+This final graph is a simple illustration of the vine structure for the four stocks.

 ![vine tree plot](output/vine_tree_structure.png)